cizordj/molotov/CODE_GUIDELINES.md

 ## Verboseness

 Our script follows the Unix philosophy: *Do one thing and do it well*.
-That is one of the main reasons why the project is not bloated with so many features, the script is also quiet by default in order to sympathize with the Unix philosophy.
+That is one of the main reasons why the project is not bloated with many features, the script is also quiet by default in order to sympathize with the Unix philosophy.

 When writing code for our project remember to make all programms work quietly, except when the *--verbose* flag is set.
-Remember you can always use this flag to make the script wordy.
+We will define later a clean way to print messages in our programm.

 ## Tabs, indentation and functions size